YaelSegal/DDKtor/README.md

 This script uses pairs of textgrids and wavs (must have the same name).
 Each textgrid must contain a window tier that define where the system should look for VOTs and vowels(this tier can contain more than one window).
 This script runs CNN_DDK on the windows.
-There are 2 optional params for the script.
-The first one if the name of the window tier (default is window).
+There are 2 optional ways to run the script.
+The first one is without any parameter so the name of the windows tier will have to be "window".
+The second one is with parameter - where the parameter is the name of the winodws tier.

     ```
     $ ./run_script.sh # by default the window tier  is called window